 Moffat Beach Chiro

 Matt Fernandez is a chiropractor and exercise physiologist with a strong interest in the management of spinal pain disorders.

 Prior to moving to the Sunshine Coast, Matt worked for over 20 years as lead chiropractor and exercise physiologist in a multidisciplinary clinic in Sydney.
 He worked with a diversity of patients from children to older adults, as well as treated many elite athletes from Olympic level swimmers to professional football teams such as the West Tigers.

-Chiropractic is a health profession concerned with the diagnosis, treatment and prevention of disorders of the musculoskeletal system.
+Chiropractic is a health profession concerned with the diagnosis, treatment and prevention of disorders of the musculoskeletal system - with a strong focus on the spine.
 The word 'chiropractic' means 'done by hand' and is typically associated with manual treatments, including spinal adjustment or manipulation.
 At Moffat Beach Chiro, we blend various hands-on manual therapy techniques for pain relief through the use of joint and soft-tissue manipulation and/or mobilisation.
 We utilise dry needling, focused stretching and exercise as needed.
 Our practice is built on a strong educational foundation.
 Our unique clinical, teaching and research experience allows us to seamlessly impart contemporary information about chiropractic care.
 This often helps dispel many myths and unhelpful beliefs, focusing more on solving your problems, building confidence, and encouraging an active lifestyle.

 Conditions We Manage